-For the Fiscal Year 2022, over \$132 million of NHTF has been allocated to HCD, inclusive of an estimated \$118.8 million available to finance affordable multifamily developments. \$83.1 million of the \$118.8 million will be in the general allocation fund.
-Based on the per unit assistance provided with the FY2020-FY2021 NHTF general allocation fund, approximately 270 units for households with incomes at or below 30 percent of AMI (or below the poverty line, whichever is greater) will be created using the FY22 general allocation fund.
+For the FY25, the same assumptions are based on the per unit assistance provided with the FY20-FY21 NHTF general allocation fund: approximately 74 units for households with incomes at or below 30 percent of AMI (or below the poverty line, whichever is greater) will be created using approximately \$22 million of the FY25 OTC allocation fund.

-Based on the same assumptions for FY22, \$23.8

-million of the \$118.8 million will be in the Rural Area Target and approximately 90 units for households with incomes at or below 30 percent of AMI (or below the poverty line, whichever is greater) will be created using the FY22 Rural Area Target fund.
+Based on the same assumptions for FY25, approximately \$5.6 million of the \$50 million will be in the rural area target and approximately 23 units for households with incomes at or below 30 percent of AMI (or below the poverty line, whichever is greater) will be created using the FY25 rural area target fund.

-Continuing the same assumptions for FY22, \$11.9 million of the \$118.8 million will be in the Tribal Target and approximately 39 units for households with incomes at or below 30 percent of AMI (or below the poverty line, whichever is greater) will be created using FY22 Tribal Target fund.
+Continuing the same assumptions for FY25, approximately \$5.6 million of the \$50 million will be in the Tribal target, and approximately 19 units for households with incomes at or below 30 percent of AMI (or below the poverty line, whichever is greater) will be created using FY25 Tribal target fund.